usatlas/AFdocs/tier3docs/sshlogin/new/uc4_docker.md

 Some users may want to bring their own container-based workloads to the Analysis Facility.
 We support both Docker-based jobs as well as Singularity-based jobs.
 Additionally, the CVMFS repository unpacked.cern.ch is mounted on all nodes.

-If, for whatever reason, you wanted to run a Debian Linux-based container on the Analysis Facilty, it would be as simple as the following Job file:
+If, for whatever reason, you wanted to run a Debian Linux-based container on the Analysis Facility, it would be as simple as the following Job file:
 ```
 universe                = docker
 docker_image            = debian